 With our knowledge session, we clear the doubts of young girls having any questions and doubts about menstruation, as some girls hesitate to ask questions about menstruation even to their mothers.
 We are making them understand that it’s a natural process that every woman has to go through, so they learn early and don’t hesitate to talk about menstruation.

-After having conversation about menstruation, young girls feel comfortable and emotionally supported and they can ask any doubt they might have due to various myths and inaccurate information spreading around.
+After having a conversation about menstruation, young girls feel comfortable and emotionally supported and they can ask any doubt they might have due to various myths and inaccurate information spreading around.

 As much as it is important to give young girls proper knowledge about periods, it is also crucial to teach them how to properly dispose the used pads to maintain hygiene around us.
 Having open conversations also allows individuals to feel empowered and informed about their bodies, leading to better health outcomes.